ucisharadlab/nomad_farml/README.md

 ## Introduction

-The FARML) Visualizer is an interactive web application designed to demonstrate and analyze a powerful strategy for optimizing machine learning model deployments.
+The NOMAD Visualizer is an interactive web application designed to demonstrate and analyze a powerful strategy for optimizing machine learning model deployments.
 It provides a "what-if" engine to explore the trade-offs between a model's computational **cost** and its predictive **accuracy**.

 At its core, this tool simulates a smart system that dynamically selects the most efficient ML model from a pool of candidates for each individual task, aiming to achieve the highest possible accuracy for the lowest possible cost.